Leveraging your Office 365 subscription for your VDI deployment

 If you are using persistent desktop virtualization, remember that you still need to protect your user endpoints – virtualized though they may be.
 Here again, your OneDrive for Business storage can come in useful.
 Utilizing a solution like BluVault from Parablu, you can affect an enterprise-grade backup daily (or every few hours) from your virtualized endpoints to a secure, tamper-proof area created inside your user OneDrive accounts.

 Even in the case you are using non-persistent desktops, remember that it is important to backup your user data in OneDrive to a secondary location.
 There are several cloud-cloud backup solutions that help you protect your Office 365 assets like Exchange Online and OneDrive for Business.
 For instance, Parablu’s BluVault for Office 365 can help make a safe copy of your OneDrive data to an alternate cloud target.

-Lastly, even if you have deployed VDI with on-premise infrastructure, you can use your users’ OneDrive subscriptions as a secure backup target.
-It may be tempting to simply backup the VDI server centrally, but if you are thinking along those lines – think again.
+Lastly, even if you have deployed a Virtual desktop with on-premise infrastructure, you can use your users’ OneDrive subscriptions as a secure backup target.
+It may be tempting to simply backup the Virtual desktop server centrally, but if you are thinking along those lines – think again.
 If you wish to make the solution self-service and preserve user privacy you should consider a solution that backs up user data and stores it insulated from other users.
 Each user should have the ability to browse, search, review, and restore/download the files they need from the backup.
 They shouldn’t have to ask an Administrator, nor risk an administrator (or other users) viewing their files – even if only to recover them.